PX4/PX4-user_guide/en/sim_sih/index.md

 To run the SIH, you will need a:

 - [Flight controller](../flight_controller/index.md), such as a Pixhawk-series board
-- Development computer for displaying the virtual vehicle.
 - [Manual controller](../getting_started/px4_basic_concepts.md#manual-control): either a [radio control system](../getting_started/rc_transmitter_receiver.md) or a [joystick](../config/joystick.md).
+- QGroundControl for flying the vehicle via GCS.
+- Development computer for visualizing the virtual vehicle (optional).

 From PX4 v1.14 you can run SIH "as SITL", in which case a flight controller is not required.